theweebcoders/CommercialBreaker/README.md

 # Support your local Mad Scientist
 <a href="https://www.buymeacoffee.com/tim000x3" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>

-# How to use
+# How to use TOM

-TOM (Toonami Operations Module) is the GUI for the CommercialBreaker and Toonami Tools.
+TOM (Toonami Operations Module) is the default GUI for the CommercialBreaker and Toonami Tools.
 It is the cockpit of your very own Toonami broadcast!
 It is the interface for all the tools in this pack.
 It is the bridge of the Absolution.
 It is the command center of your Toonami invasion.
 It is the... you get the idea.
 It's the GUI.

 Welcome to the cockpit of your very own Toonami broadcast!
 Main.py is not just a script; it's the TOM (Toonami Operations Module) that pilots your anime universe.
 Guided by a sleek Tkinter GUI, it's your interactive dashboard for navigating through the asteroid field of options and commands.
 Like TOM communicating with the Absolution's AI, SARA, this script serves as your interface for rallying the troops—each specialized tool in your arsenal—to execute their designated missions.